alienflip/zku.one-Course/week_2/README.md

 2. Regarding writing and maintaining circuits for each dapp separately, what are your thoughts about using just one circuit for all dapps?
 Is that even possible?
 What is likely to be a standard in the future for developing Zk dapps?
 ```
+This seems like a quesiton for the ZKVM people who are working on creating a general purpose compiler using LLVM at zkSync!
+I think the idea is to compile any solidity code into zk-circuits, and then all dapps will be natively compiled and deployed as zk secure.
 ```